Megan Moroney: Career

-She began listening to country music in her childhood and learned to play piano.
-While attending the University of Georgia, she opened at a concert for Chase Rice, as well as for Kristian Bush of Sugarland.
-After completing her degree, she moved to Nashville, Tennessee in 2020 to begin a music career.
+While in college, Moroney opened a concert for Jon Langston singing and interned for Kristian Bush of Sugarland.
+After graduating, she moved to Nashville, to begin a music career.
 She kept in contact with Bush, which led to him introducing her to other songwriters.
-She released her first single "Wonder" in 2021, which in turn led to her releasing an extended play titled Pistol Made of Roses.
+She released her first single "Wonder" in 2021 leading to her release of an extended play titled Pistol Made of Roses.
 Her next single release was "Tennessee Orange" in 2022, a track on which Bush served as producer.